Renaissance Faires: The Skills of a Successful Merchant

-- Are you dressed in sumptious clothes of satins and lace, telling the world that you are prosperous and wealthy?
+- Are you dressed in sumptuous clothes of satins and lace, telling the world that you are prosperous and wealthy?

-- Are you dressed as a pirate, or gypsy, or monk,or swashbuckler, with all that these roles imply about you?
+- Are you dressed as a pirate, traveling merchant, monk, or swashbuckler?
+What do your clothes imply about you?

-Step back and look at your shop and see what it says about your business and you.
-Are you sending the message to customers that you want to?
+Step back and look at your shop to see what it says about your business and you.
+Are you sending customers the message that you want to?

 Know the Story

 - Who are the bad guys?
-If you actually lived at that faire, who would you want to be careful of?
+If you actually lived at that faire, who would you want to be wary of?